 The secret behind the constant creation of new lineups

-K2 is a ski and snowboard brand founded in 1962 in the suburbs of Seattle, Washington.
-It has shaped the freeskiing scene by producing many pioneering riders, including Glenn Plake, Seth Morrison, and Shane McConkey.
-Its
+K2 is a ski and snowboard brand founded in 1962 in the suburbs of Seattle, Washington, USA.
+It has produced many riders who have led the freeskiing scene, such as Glenn Break, Seth Morrison, and Shane McConkie, and has shaped the era.

-extensive lineup, covering categories like freeride and backcountry, goes without saying, and is known for its impressive track record in freestyle skiing.
-In addition to skiing gear like skis, boots, and poles, the brand also offers a wide range of helmets, backpacks, and apparel.
+Its track record in freestyle skiing goes without saying, and it is characterized by its extensive lineup that covers categories such as freeride and backcountry.
+In addition to skiing gear such as skis, boots, and poles, it also has a wide range of products including helmets, backpacks, and apparel.

 topA bird's-eye view of the K2 SKIS lineup